GabeXxX/Astar/README.md

 # Astar
 This is my simple implementation of an <strong>A* pathfinding visualization</strong> program.

-That's it: set start an goal node on map, press Run, and the program will find and show you the most suitable path among the two nodes.
+That's it: set a start and a goal node on the map, press Run, and program will show you the most suitable path among the two nodes.

 Press Instruction for a detailed guide on how use the program.